Dark Mode Light Mode

 When you walk through the streets with the coloured houses of Balat in Istanbul, you’ll feel like you’ve stepped back in time.
 From pastel pink and blue buildings to bright red and yellow ones, these famous houses in Istanbul add a lot to the charm and personality of this area.

-In this article, we’ll take a closer look at the colorful houses of Istanbul through the lens of my Sony a7C camera.
+In this article, we’ll take a closer look at the colorful houses of Istanbul through the lens with my Sony a7C camera.

 The Colorful Houses in Istanbul